 1. A Whole Spatchcock Chicken

 Whole chickens are great to smoke as chicken is one of the cheapest meats you can buy, and it has an excellent flavor profile when it's smoked meat.

 When you smoke your whole chicken, you should keep the temperature over 300°F as lower temperatures can lead to the chicken's skin having a rubbery texture.

 You will only need to smoke your whole spatchcock chicken for between 1 and 1.5 hours, so this is a great meat for smoking when you need to make a meal in a shorter time.

 2. Spare Ribs

 Pork ribs are another cheaper cut of meat to buy for smoking.
 These inexpensive cuts come from the breastbone, behind the pork shoulder, and the pig's belly.

 Generally, these are between 11, and 13 pork ribs joined together by some cartilage and flavorful meat that melts in your mouth when smoked.

 If you do not want the cartilage, ask your butcher to cut the pork ribs for more meat pieces to make them easier to handle.

 3. Skirt Steak

 Skirt steak is a fibrous and thin piece of meat that separates the cow's chest from the abdomen, which is in the plate location on the cow.

-Skirt steak is a lovely piece of meat to smoke as it is tougher meat, but it has a fantastic flavor profile.
+Skirt steak is one of the best meats to smoke as it is tougher meat, but it has a fantastic flavor profile.
 You can usually find this steak at a pretty low price at your local butcher, as well as flank steak.

 4. Hanger Steak